 Guin’s recent acquisition of property on the new Corridor X interstate of U.S. 78 is one of many initiatives which will once again offer Guin renewed hope for the future.

 Additionally, in 2009, Guin began working toward being one of a handful of "Mural Cities".
-Three custom murals have already been completed by local artist, Missy Miles (OrganicVessels Guin Mural Blog , with a total of seven to be completed over the next couple of years.
+Three custom murals have already been completed by local artist, Missy Miles (OrganicVessels Guin Mural Blog , with a total of four beautiful murals completed to date..

 commercial development which has been named "The Crossings at 44".
 The site is also scheduled to have fast food as well as family restaurants along with convenience/gas stations.